benrodenhaeuser/benrodenhaeuser.github.io/_posts/2017-05-15-sorting-in-ruby.md

 # => ['0', '3', '10']
 ```

 Now the question is: how does `sort_by` do its magic?
 My initial hunch when exploring this topic was that `sort_by` seems fairly closely related to the functionality provided by the `map` method, also contained in `Enumerable`.
-There is a hint in the Ruby Docs that points in the same direction: ["The current implementation of `sort_by` generates an array of tuples containing the original collection element and the mapped value"](http://ruby-doc.org/core-2.4.1/Enumerable.html#method-i-sort_by).
+There is [a hint in the Ruby Docs](http://ruby-doc.org/core-2.4.1/Enumerable.html#method-i-sort_by) that points in the same direction: "The current implementation of `sort_by` generates an array of tuples containing the original collection element and the mapped value."

 Based on this, it looks like what `sort_by` must be doing is something like this: